dhui808/azure-ai-certifications/ai-900/README.md

 ## Zero-shot learning
 **Zero-shot learning** enables models to perform tasks on classes or categories not seen during training by leveraging semantic relationships.

+## Few-shot learning
+**Few-shot learning enables models to learn new tasks or classes with only a few training examples per class.